 Overview

-V.T259 (Wave 38C) derives the Hubble constant h = 2/3 + ι_τ²/17 = 0.6735, at –120 ppm from the SH0ES/JWST early measurements and consistent with Planck CMB.
-The derivation has two structurally motivated terms: 2/3 is the EdS (Einstein-de Sitter, matter-dominated) base value, and ι_τ²/17 is the holonomy correction where 17 = (N_e – 40)/1 links to the inflationary e-fold count.
+V.T259 (Wave 38C) derives the Hubble constant h = 2/3 + ιτ²/17 = 0.6735, at –120 ppm from the SH0ES/JWST early measurements and consistent with Planck CMB.
+The derivation has two structurally motivated terms: 2/3 is the EdS (Einstein-de Sitter, matter-dominated) base value, and ιτ²/17 is the holonomy correction where 17 = W₃(3) is the sum of three consecutive partial quotients of the continued-fraction expansion of ιτ starting at index 3.
+This integer is structural — fixed once ιτ is posited — not fitted.
 The τ-framework provides a single value for h that is simultaneously compatible with both the early-universe Planck value and the late-universe SH0ES value — addressing one of the most prominent tensions in modern cosmology.

 Detail